maferland/seshat/docs/ONBOARDING.md

 # Onboarding

-You want to get involved on this project?
+Do you want to get involved in this project?
-Once you are able to run the project here is a few tips on how to get going.
+Once you are able to run the project here is are few tips on how to get going.

 # Table of content